 When we meet our friends, we catch up on what?
 Stories.
 What’s going on in our lives.
 What’s going on in other people’s lives.

-They’re an everyday part of our lives that connects us all.
+They’re an everyday part of life which connects us all.
 You find stories in all cultures and all countries.
 Stories are a universal way of communicating.

 Stories make sense of the world